Hayfever & Allergies

 Seasonal hayfever and all-year nasal allergies can cause a range of symptoms involving not only your nose, but also your eyes, throat and ears.

-Common allergic rhinitis symptoms include:
+Common allergic rhinitis symptoms and the areas of the body affected:

 - A stuffy or blocked nose (nasal congestion)